zhinst/zhinst-qcodes/README.md

-# QCoDeS drivers for Zurich Instruents (zhinst-qcodes)
+# QCoDeS drivers for Zurich Instruments (zhinst-qcodes)
 The QCoDeS drivers for Zurich Instruents (zhinst-qcodes) is a package of instrument drivers for devices produced by [Zurich Instruments](https://wwzhinst.com) for QCoDeS.
 [QCoDeS](http://qcodes.github.io/Qcodes) is a Python-based data acquisition framework developed to serve the needs of nanoelectronic device experiments, but not limited to that.
 It is intended to be used within QCoDeS and not as standalone package.